Memos provide guidance on a variety of topics, including employer confidentiality policies and arbitration agreements

 Below is a summary of the recently-released memos, each which notes the date the General Counsel originally issued the memo, and an explanation of how each should be considered in the context of current NLRB precedent.
-The full text of each of these memos can be found here.

 Employer arbitration agreements must not prohibit filing of Board charges

 In Bristol Farms (issued 9/30/13), the General Counsel found an employer’s voluntary arbitration agreement under which employees waived their right to pursue class and collective action litigation violated Section 7 of the NLRA in two ways.
 (Section 7 grants employees the right to act collectively to improve the terms and conditions of their employment.)
 First, the General Counsel stated that participating in employment-related class or collective actions is a right guaranteed by Section 7, and requiring employees to waive this purportedly substantive right violates the NLRA.
 However, as you no doubt recall, in 2018, the United States Supreme Court announced in Epic Systems v.
 Lewis (which we blogged about here) that the Federal Arbitration Act (“FAA”) authorizes employers to enter into arbitration agreements with their employees (even as a mandatory condition on future employment) and that the inclusion of class and collective action waivers does not violate the NLRA because these are not rights guaranteed by Section 7 or any other aspect of the NLRA.
 As the Board is now bound to follow this precedent, this part of the Bristol Farms memo is, therefore, outdated and should not be considered authoritative on this particular issue.
 But the memo’s significance does not end here.